hardpixel/action-crud/README.md

 end
 ```

-Permitted parameters can be set also in your models or records, if you want to apply some logic.
-The parameters are loaded with priority `controller`, `record`, `model`.
+Permitted parameters can also be set in your models or records, if you want to apply some logic, by adding a `permitted_attributes` function.
+The parameters are loaded with priority `controller` then `record` then `model`, like the example below:

 ```ruby
 class Post < ActiveRecord::Base